tchangkiat/aws-cloudformation-templates/README.md

 # AWS CloudFormation Templates
 This repository contains CloudFormation templates and guides to simplify the processes for provisioning resources (e.g. creating an EKS cluster which can be managed by a bastion host).

-## IAM User
+## Prerequisite

-Create an IAM user with the necessary permissions (refer to policy below) to create a stack with any templates in this repository.
+Create an IAM user with the necessary permissions (refer to policy below) in order to create a stack with any templates in this repository.
 Please ensure that the user has the CLI access and create an access key ID and secret access key for the user.
-These permissions may not follow the principle of least priviledge - consider this user as an admin who has the priviledges to create resources using any provided CloudFormation templates in this repository.
+These permissions may not follow the principle of least priviledge and you may consider this user as an admin who has the priviledges to create resources using any of the provided CloudFormation templates in this repository.

 Policy Definition:
 ```json